ealtintas/dockswish/README.md

 I hope script names are descriptive enough, but some scripts has comment lines inside which describes purpose and usage.
 So you should consider having a look at the contents of the scripts before using them.

-Plesase feel free to customize or improve them and if you wish send me a merge reuqest.
+Please feel free to customize or improve them and if you wish send me a merge reuqest.

 Hope they also help you :)